 How to choose your microSD memory card

-2. Make sure you include the delivery price when doing the numbers as quite often you end up paying more for the postage than the drive itself, particularly for low-cost models.
+2. Make sure you include the delivery price when doing the numbers, as you often end up paying more for the postage than the drive itself, particularly for low-cost models.

-3. If you plan to opt for large capacity cards (32GB or more), make sure that your device is SDXC compatible.
+3. If you opt for large-capacity cards (32GB or more), ensure that your device is SDXC compatible.

-5. Avoid buying your memory cards from vendors with few feedbacks on auction websites as these drives might turn out to be fake.
+5. Avoid buying your memory cards from vendors with little feedback on auction websites, as these drives might be fake.
 All the vendors listed below are tried and trusted ones.

 6. For 128GB and above, SD cards are generally cheaper as users usually settle for 64GB as this matches the maximum supported capacity of most portable devices.
 In general, microSD cards with an adaptor cost less than the equivalent SD card.

 7. Note that all the capacities will likely be much less than stated when formatted.

 8. SD cards are usually divided into classes, giving a rough idea of the minimum performance to be expected.
 A Class 4 card is guaranteed to deliver at least 4MBps, while a Class 10 should surpass 10MBps.